jkirchhefer/Base-Commerce-Sandbox-Test/Python/README.md

 * From there, you should be able to run the program.

 ##PythonReceiver.py
 * This last program requires that you specify 2 file paths, `statuses_file_path` and `transactions_file_path`.
-These should point to where the program will create the file to where it will write transaction statuses and from where it will read transaction IDs, respectively.
+These should point to where the program will store the file to which it will write transaction statuses and from where it will read transaction IDs, respectively.
 E.G.
 ```
 statuses_file_path = "/home/user/sandbox-test/statuses.csv"
 transactions_file_path = "/home/user/sandbox-test/transactions.txt"
 ```
 * Second, you must provide your credentials to initialize the client.
 This is the same as before.
-Replace the variables with their respective credentials.
+Replace `$username`, `$password`, and `$key` with their respective credentials.
 E.G.
 ```
-client = BaseCommerceClient($username, $password, $key, True)
+client = BaseCommerceClient("your username here", "your password here", "your transaction key here", True)
 ```
 * The program should now be able to run.
 * The statuses file will be in csv format for easy human digestion.
+You will be able to find it at the location you previously specified.